kristenvaccaro/antisocial-computing/discussions.md

 Some suggestions for discussion questions:
 - Questions about other examples (i.e., Where else do similar issues arise?
 When have you experienced this in your life?)
 - Comparisons (i.e., How is X related to Y?
+This paper proposed concept [XYZ]; are there any related terms, how are they different?
 Compare and contrast X with Y?
 How is this similar/different from X we talked about earlier in the course?)
 - Synthesis (i.e., How would you suggest ...?
 What might happen if you combine X with Y?
 What would you do to deal with ?)
 - Evaluation (i.e.,  What criteria would you use to assess ...?
 What is the most important …?
 What do you think about ...?)